About Magnet Elementary Schools

 Families also can visit each school's website to see what's special about each school.

 No matter the CPS school choice, families can be assured their children will receive a solid educational foundation that prepares them for successful futures.

 - Find information on elementary Montessori students transitioning to Montessori High Schools here.

 Board Policy No. 5113.01 — details about how CPS' lottery prioritizes applications for preschool and magnet elementary schools

-Applications for CPS' Magnet school preschools are submitted using the Magnet Lottery.
-The timeline for processing Magnet preschool applications varies due to funding and licensure requirements.
+The timeline varies for processing Magnet preschool applications due to funding and licensure requirements.

 Or, contact CPS' Early Childhood Education Department: (513) 363-0240

 Magnet applications are submitted a school year ahead of when the child would enter the Magnet school or program.

 - Go to the Magnet Lottery Application.
 Parents or guardians create an online account and password, then enter the requested student information.

 - Only parents or guardians may submit lottery applications.